saresend/deepvariant-challenge/readme.md

 **Note:** This notebook uses `python3`

-Inside is some preliminary analysis, and allows for flexibility to play around with the resulting data and conduct additional analysis.
+The notebook provides some preliminary analysis and allows for flexibility to play around with the resulting data and conduct additional analyses.

 ## Full genomic Sequencing

 In addition to this small test dataset, we also have the full dataset available.
-The modifications to run with this dataset are first, instead of running `./load_test_data.sh`, to run `./load_full_genome.sh`, which will pull the entire dataset.
-Warning: it is about 110 GBs in size.
+The modifications to run with this dataset are first, instead of running `./load_test_data.sh`, please run `./load_full_genome.sh`, which will pull the entire dataset.

+**Warning**: it is about 110 GB in size.

 You can then run the following command to build the actual docker container:

 ```
 sudo docker build deepvariant-challenge/ --build-arg ref_file=testdata/hs37d5.fa.gz --build-arg bam_file=testdata/HG002_NIST_150bp_50x.bam --tag lahacks:0.1